goauthentik/authentik/website/docs/maintenance/backups/index.md

 ### Restore

 :::warning
 Currently, it is only supported to restore backups into the same version they have been taken from.
-Different versions *might* work, but this is not guarantee.
+Different versions *might* work, but this is not guaranteed.
 Instead, install the version the backup was taken with, restore the backup and then upgrade.
 :::